learn-ark/dapp-core-module-template/README.md

 > This Example is currently operational only on our `core/develop` branch!

-This dApp provides structure for your dApp development.
+This template project provides initial structure for your dApp development.

 ## dApp Installation

 ### STEP 0: Create New Project Based On This Template

-### STEP 1: Checkout Your New dApp Project As a GitSubmodule
+### STEP 1: Checkout Your New dApp Project As a GitSubmodule in `core/plugins`

-Assuming you have already checked out out core repository.
+Assuming you have already checked out out core repository and have local testnet running.
+If not head over to https://learn.ark.dev/core-getting-started/spinning-up-your-first-testnet#step-2-testnet-network-boot

 ```bash
 cd plugins/ #location for loading of custom non-core dApps